 The Cowshed in the Brendon Hills (Somerset) is a luxury rural retreat for two.
 As the name suggests, the property once served as a farm building, but has since been converted into a stylish and comfortable holiday suite and will provide an excellent base for individuals or couples wanting to explore the Brendon Hills and Exmoor, or just get away from it all and ‘drop out’ for a few days.
 The Cowshed is in the centre of the farm close (but not attached) to two other properties, away from working farm buildings and is surrounded by beautiful, tranquil countryside and stunning views.
 Sleeps up to 2 guests Spacious galleried bedroom with a double sleigh bed Open-plan ground floor with wood-burner (starter logs provided) Compact kitchenette area with sink, kettle, microwave, toaster, slow cooker & single halogen hob (no oven) High-quality frozen ready meals available to buy Luxury shower room with large walk-in shower downstairs.
 Dogs welcome (2 max) for supplement of £25 per dog High quality Cotton bed linen, fluffy towels and robes provided Heating, electricity and wifi included Large Smart TV, Sonos sound bar and Bluray player Footpaths direct from the farm Clatworthy reservoir less than 1 mile by foot.
 Please note dogs not allowed on reservoir footpath - but we have 265 acres of fields & woodland to explore.
 Nearest pub serving meals is 3 minutes by car Arrive from 4 pm Depart by 10 am Security deposit: A security deposit of £100 is required when booking this property, it will be returned after your stay providing there is no damage to the property or it's contents.

 An impressive, large oak door opens directly into the open-plan living area, with TV, Blueray player and Sonos sound bar, wood-burner and comfy sofa for cosy evenings (the ladder staircase seen in the images leads to a galleried first floor area which is not the bedroom!)
 The kitchenette area comprises a belfast sink, toaster, electric kettle and microwave, please note there is no oven and only a single halogen hob and a slow cooker in The Cowshed.
-‘Cook’ microwavable meals are available to buy from the freezer and the nearest pub is a 3 minute drive.
+There is a fridge with a small freezer compartment (no separate freezer).
+‘Cook’ microwavable meals are available to buy from the (communal) freezer situated in the stables, the nearest pub is a 3 minute drive.
 The shower room is downstairs and includes a large walk-in shower, toilet and hand basin.
 A traditional staircase leads up to the galleried bedroom area on the first floor.
 Fluffy towels, sumptuous bathrobes and luxury linen are provided.
 Heating and electricity is included in the price of your accommodation.
 The Cowshed is fitted with under-floor heating downstairs and a radiator upstairs, plus the wood-burner in the living area.
 Starter logs and kindling are provided.
 Wifi is available free of charge.
 A lockable drying room is available in the adjacent stable block for wet coats and muddy boots.
 There is also a shower where you can hose off your boots (or dog).
 Dogs are welcome (max 2) upon payment of supplement of £25 per dog.
 Please do not allow your dogs on the furniture or upstairs or leave them unattended.
 Meals: A selection of frozen meals from Cook will be available in the drying room freezer, with an honesty box for you to pay for meals that you have used.

 The farm is accessed by a formal drive with wide verges and standard trees.
 The farmhouse is located next door to The Cowshed (not attached) and there is another holiday property on the farm, which sleeps up to 9 guests.
 There are sun loungers and a fire pit overlooking the pond for our guests use.
 A full-size tennis court is available for all guests to use and 230 acres of farm land, belonging to Stolford Farm, is criss-crossed with footpaths and bridleways from which you can explore woodland, hills and streams, usually with only wildlife for company!
 If you would like to bring your own horse there are seven fabulous boxes in a modern stable block which can be rented on a DIY basis, with straw and hay provided and grazing on request.
 Stables are charged at £15 per night per horse.
 Please contact us for details.